levimaaia/emailler/README-email.md

 ### Sending of Email Messages

-The EMAIL system currently includes a basic screen editor for message composition.
-This editor is currently under development and may be a little rough.
+The EMAIL system includes a screen editor, `EDIT.SYSTEM`, for message composition.
 It is also possible to use an external editor of your choice for composing emails.
-The advantage to this is you can choose whichever editor you prefer, provided it can handle plain Apple II text files.
-I find the editor which is built into the Proterm 3.1 communications program to be quite satisfactory for this purpose.

 Sending of an email message is a three step process: